ueapy/pythoncourse2022-website/src/installation.md

 ## 1. Install Python distribution

-For Cefas users: Anaconda is very likely to be discontinued at cefas in favour of free alternatives such as [Miniforge3](https://github.com/conda-forge/miniforge).
-If you want to be ahead of the curve install this instead of Anaconda in point 1.1 and 1.2.
+For Cefas users: Anaconda is very likely to be discontinued at Cefas in favour of free alternatives such as Miniforge or Mamba.
+If you want to be ahead of the curve install [Miniforge3](https://github.com/conda-forge/miniforge) instead of Anaconda in point 1.1 and 1.2.

 1.1.
 [Download Anaconda with Python 3 for your OS](https://www.anaconda.com/download/).
 If you have a Cefas laptop, it is better **not to install** the older version on the Cefas Software Centre.